ovh/docs/pages/platform/integrations/airflow_tuto_04_custom_ai_dag/guide.en-gb.md

 ![image](images/airflow-custom-dag-detail.png){.thumbnail}

-In the next few steps you will see the principal concepts to keep in mind when writing a **DAG** for **OVHcloud AI Tools.** management.
+In the next few steps, you will see the principal concepts to keep in mind when writing a **DAG** for **OVHcloud AI Tools** management.

 #### Create a Python file